ajay-dhangar/algo/docs/DSA-Problem-Solution/Loop in linked list.md

 ---
-id: isomorphic-strings
+id: loop-in-a-linked-list
-title: "What are isomorphic strings."
+title: "Finding loop in a linked list."
-sidebar_label: "Isomorphic strings"
+sidebar_label: "loop"
-sidebar_position: 6
+sidebar_position: 10
-description: "Isomorphic strings are two strings that can be transformed into each other by a consistent mapping of characters. "
+description: "This document includes solution to problem "finding loop in a linked list" along with approach and implementation."
-tags: [String,isomorphic strings]
+tags: [Linked list, loop]
 ---